leanix-public/scripts/exportCosts/README.md

 The exportCosts script allows the user to mass export the costs of every Application to ITComponent Relation currently active in the workspace.

-The results are retrieved with GraphQL queries and are stored inside results.csv.
+The results are retrieved with GraphQL queries and are stored inside *results.csv*.

 ## Prerequisites